lanilynchey/lace/docs/02_forces/tier_1_forces/01_overview.md

 ---

-## The Five Primordial Forces
+## The Six Primordial Forces
 ```
 TIER 1: AXIOMS
 ├── entropy()       → Ensures impermanence and motion
 ├── consciousness() → Enables recursive self-awareness
 ├── pattern()       → Governs all form and structure
 ├── coherence()     → Determines stability and harmony
-└── polarity()      → Establishes duality and opposition
+├── polarity()      → Establishes duality and opposition
+└── attention()     → Selects what collapses into reality
 ```

 ---